dedpool-glitch/agpv-ai-consultant/README.md

 ## Development Targets

-- Add RAG support using CEED AgPV papers.
+- Integrate the CEED paper RAG pipeline into the app through a routing step, so RAG is used only for research/background questions.
+- Refactor the chat flow so PVMAPS is one optional tool, not the required end point of every conversation.
+- Extend the backend so the app can run and compare multiple PVMAPS simulations during one consultation.
+- Prepare for a quick solar-yield ML model as a second estimate tool.
 - Deploy the prototype for lab access, preferably through Purdue RCAC or a lab server.
-- Extend the backend so the app can run and compare multiple PVMAPS simulations during one consultation.